rdnt/zmk-config-alu40/README.md

-This is my ZMK keymap for the ALU40.
+This is my ZMK keymap for the ALU40 keyboard.